Tinram/Noter/README.md

 Noter includes an initial SQLite database: *db/noter.sqlite3*

-However, where GitHub importing does not permit binary files and this file is consequently missing, the SQLite file will need to be created manually -
+However, where GitHub importing does not permit binary files and the noter.sqlite3 file is consequently missing, the file will need to be created manually -

-On the terminal:
+In the terminal:

 `cd db/`